Thank you for reading our post, please rate this article at the end.

 It is important to note that boat launch permits are required for all boats launched at Pennsylvania Fish and Boat Commission lakes and access areas, and failure to obtain a permit can result in fines and penalties.

-Where to Get Boat Launch Permit
+Where to Get a Boat Launch Permit

 AutoBahn Title & Tag